 Hard, soft, blue, orange, ripe, goat's ... this is the time of year when I stock up on cheese.
 But no matter how adventurous your children are, probably throw a bit of cheddar in there - they'll undoubtedly thank you for it.

 Bread & crackers

 I'll stash a selection of bread and rolls in the freezer and stock up on plenty of crackers too.

 Mustard & chutney

 We love our mustards and chutneys and they are magical ingredients to transform a meal or a sandwich.

 The quickest and easiest and most festive dessert ...

-Of course, I'll also have a well-fed Christmas cake, a jar or two of pickled onions, some mince pies (stored in the freezer and ready to bake when I need them) and a box of chocolate tiffin in the fridge.
+Of course, there's always room for the sweet stuff when you stock up your kitchen.
+I'll also have a well-fed Christmas cake, a jar or two of pickled onions, some mince pies (stored in the freezer and ready to bake when I need them) and a box of chocolate tiffin in the fridge.